pivotal/docs-tas-adapter/scaling.md

 not an effective strategy to improve performance of a slow controller.
 Since the same deployments also serve webhook requests, you may choose to add horizontal scale to improve webhook performance.
 You may also choose to scale your deployments to improve controller availability.
-Multi-instance deployments will allow rolling deployments so that controllers and web-hooks don't become unresponsive during upgrades.
+Multi-instance deployments allow rolling deployments so that controllers and webhooks don't become unresponsive during upgrades.
 Horizontal scaling can be achieved using the `replicas` scaling configuration.